-A car is backed up to Cup Food, its trunk being loaded with groceries.
+Backed up to Cup Foods’ entrance is a car, its trunk being loaded with groceries.

-A woman pushes a stroller around the corner across from the store where a man who was with Floyd was questioned before fleeing to Houston, Texas.
+A woman pushes a stroller around the corner across the street where a man who was with Floyd was questioned before fleeing to Houston, Texas.

 Mingled with the chirping of birds, piano music floats from beneath the former Speedway fueling station where a small group sits on benches in the sun chatting.